KredeGC/BSNet/README.md

 * IP spoofing (A challenge packet is sent when connections are requested).
 * Replay attacks (All packets have unique sequence numbers, and can't be used multiple times).
 * DDoS amplification (Connection packets enforce padding in messages).
+* Old clients and accidental connections.

 ### What this doesn't protect against
 * Man in the middle attacks (Proper encryption would be needed for that).
 * Zombie clients.

 ### Future ideas
-* CRC32 to protect against old clients and accidental connections.
 * Some sort of packet fragmentation.

 # Usage